Sheikh Ahmad Rouhi: Life

-Sheikh Ahmad Rouhi was born in Kerman in 1855, he was the second son of one of the prominent Bábist figures of Kerman.
+Sheikh Ahmad Rouhi was born in Kerman in 1847, he was the second son of one of the prominent Bábist figures of Kerman.

-In Kerman, he married one of Subh-i-Azal's daughters. he was a preacher of Bábism and became popular among the people because of his kindness and trustworthiness.
+In Kerman, he married one of Subh-i-Azal's daughters, Tal'at Azal. he was a preacher of Bábism and became popular among the people because of his kindness and trustworthiness.

 In 1875 he went to Isfahan, Tehran, Rasht and Najaf with Mirza Aqa Khan Kermani and Mirza Hassan Khan Tabrizi and emigrated to Istanbul and continued his activities there.

 His acquaintance with Jamāl al-Dīn al-Afghānī led them to political and social activities, and they worked with Mirza Hassan Khan Tabrizi to promote freedom-seeking ideas in their works.
 Letters sent by Mirza Aqa Khan Kermani and Sheikh Ahmad Rouhi, to Sheikh Hadi Najmabadi in Iran were sometimes so sensitive that, if discovered, the correspondents would be killed.
 After the assassination of Naser al-Din Shah, the Ottomans extradited Ahmad Rouhi, Mirza Hassan Khan, and Mirza Aga Khan, who had been imprisoned in Trabzon, to Iran.
 On July 17, 1896, Crown Prince Mohammad Ali Mirza beheaded them in the northern garden of Tabriz on charges of being Bábist and sent their heads full of straw to Tehran.